 Cyberpunk 2077 has well-developed graphics that make the city look alive and kicking at every turn.
 It requires some relatively good hardware to run, but it’s definitely a stunning game if you have the right specs for it.

-Cyberpunk 2077 was released in December 2020 and is available on PlayStation, Xbox, and PC.
+Cyberpunk 2077 came out in December 2020 and is available on PlayStation, Xbox, and PC.

 5. Red Dead Redemption 2

 Red Dead Redemption 2 is an action-adventure game that’s set in 1899, following the story of an outlaw named Arthur Morgan.
 Now, outer space and the wild west aren’t exactly similar settings, but these games have more in common than it appears.

 The game focuses on the exploration aspect of the wild west.
 It has a fully-fleshed-out open world with fantastic graphics and an engaging story.